-Red Hat Decision Manager authoring and managed server environments on OpenShift with Business Central and KIE Server
+Red Hat Decision Manager environments on OpenShift with Business Central and KIE Server

-- Installation environment: Red Hat Decision Manager on Red Hat OpenShift Container Platform, using the rhdm711-authoring.yaml and rhdm711-kieserver.yaml template files - Project storage and build environment External Git repository for project versioning synchronized with the Business Central Git repository using Git hooks, and external Maven repository for project management and building configured with KIE Server - Asset-authoring tool: Business Central - Main asset types: Decision Model and Notation (DMN) models for decisions - Project deployment and execution environment KIE Server on Red Hat OpenShift Container Platform - Scenario advantages: - Containerized implementation of Red Hat Decision Manager in a cloud-based development environment.
+- Installation environment: Red Hat Decision Manager on Red Hat OpenShift Container Platform, using the operator to deploy an rhpam-authoring environment and other types of environment as necessary. - Project storage and build environment External Git repository for project versioning synchronized with the Business Central Git repository using Git hooks, and external Maven repository for project management and building configured with KIE Server - Asset-authoring tool: Business Central - Main asset types: Decision Model and Notation (DMN) models for decisions - Project deployment and execution environment KIE Server on Red Hat OpenShift Container Platform - Scenario advantages: - Containerized implementation of Red Hat Decision Manager in a cloud-based development environment.
 Components of Red Hat Decision Manager are deployed as separate OpenShift pods that you can scale up and down individually, providing as few or as many containers as necessary for a particular component.
 You can use standard OpenShift methods to manage the pods and balance the load. - Access to the repositories, assets, asset designers, and project build options in Business Central. - Standardized asset-authoring approach using DMN for optimal integration and stability. - Access to KIE Server functionality and KIE APIs for asset deployment and execution.